vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 # Nebula Importer

-Nebula Importer (Importer) is a standalone import tool for CSV files with [Nebula Graph](https://github.com/vesoft-inc/nebula).
+Nebula Importer (Importer) is a standalone tool for importing data from CSV files into [Nebula Graph](https://github.com/vesoft-inc/nebula).
 Importer can read the local CSV file and then import the data into the Nebula Graph database.

 ## Scenario